Imperial-Opentrons-Users/Yeast_Transformation_OT/README.md

 | A9  | Water  |  20 ml  |
 | A12  | Waste  |    |

-You Can adjust these volumes for number of samples you are transforming)
+You can adjust these volumes for number of samples you are transforming)

 Automated protocol
 -------------------